nfisher1226/vapad/README.md

 features like syntax highlighting and line numbers are considered a sane default and thus are always on.
 Focus on your writing, not configuring your editor.

+### Naming
+In Star Wars lore, Mace Windu's style of lightsaber conflict was known as vaapad.
+Anything involving both Samual L Jackson and Star Wars must by definition be badass.
+Vapad is also a nice amalgam of Vala and Notepad, so it seemed a good fit.

 ## Building
 Vapad requires Gtk+-4.0 or greater and GtkSourceView 5.
 You will also need to have the Vala compiler (valac) installed, along with Meson and Ninja.
 Package